plinioseniore/capyknock/FIRSTRUN.md

 ## Restrict Internet Access

-The server doesn't send any response, to you can set the firewall to block any outbound connection for the server process.
+The server doesn't send any response, so you can set the firewall to block any outbound connection for the server process.
 Incoming UDP packets are sniffed directly via libcap/Scapy and so is not required a specific allow rule for the inbound UDP packets, at same time, restricting inbound internet access for the process may result in Scapy not being able to access libcap.
 When creating those rules in the firewall, ensure that they don't match the [rule prefix](https://github.com/plinioseniore/capyknock/blob/main/capyknock_winfirewall.py#L184) otherwise you can get errors while the server try to manipulate the rules.